kbase/kb_sdk/doc/kb_sdk_troubleshooting.md

 * Is your docker daemon up and running?
 ```

 You likely have not started your Docker daemon.
-On a Mac, that means running in a shell after starting Docker Kitematic and running the "CLI" (See [Install SDK Dependencies - Docker](kb_sdk_dependencies.md#docker) for guidance).<br>
+On a Mac, that means running in the Docker CLI shell after starting Docker Kitematic and running the "CLI" (See [Install SDK Dependencies - Docker](kb_sdk_dependencies.md#docker) for guidance).<br>
 [back to top](#top)